rideau-info.com

 This 1830 map (looking south) shows the plan for the lock at Narrows.
 The weir (water control dam) would be placed close to the original Narrows' channel.
 "Survey of the Upper Narrows Rideau Lake & Plan of Lock" by John By, March 18, 1830.
 Library and Archives Canada, NMC 12892 52/80.

-By did envision that his plan might be changed in the future, but not by raising the water at Chaffeys and Poonamalie, but by deepening the cut at Newboro.
+Colonel By did envision that his plan might be changed in the future, not by raising the water at Chaffeys and Poonamalie, but by deepening the cut at Newboro.
 To this end he built the locks both at Newboro and at Narrows without breastworks (upper foundations).
 This would allow them to be easily converted into guard locks (non-lift locks).
 “And should it be found advisable at any further period, on the Country becoming more healthy, to deepen the said Excavation, as originally proposed, it can be done, and there being no Breast Works to the Two Locks above mentioned they will then Serve as Guard Locks.”
-(Price pg.
-249).

 So, now you know why there is a lock in the middle of a lake.
-Narrows, the “Lake Lock” continues to operate today – the dam and weir at this location maintaining the level of Upper Rideau Lake.
+Narrows, the “Lake Lock,” continues to operate today – the dam and weir at this location maintaining the level of Upper Rideau Lake.
 It’s a testament to Colonel By’s skill at adaptive engineering – coming up with a unique, very successful solution to a problem brought on by disease and geology.

 The End